Frequently Asked Questions

 4. How much does tuition cost?

-Tuition and fees information can be found elsewhere on this website by conducting a keyword search on "tuition."
-For additional assistance, contact the Office of Admissions and Records directly.
-(Be advised that tuition and fees information is not quoted at the Department level, as this is not controlled by the Department and is subject to change without notice.)
+Tuition and fee information can be found at the following link: Tuition and Fee Schedule.
+(Be advised that tuition and fee information is not quoted at the Department level, as this is not controlled by the Department and is subject to change without notice.
+After viewing details at the associated link, if any questions remain, contact Accounting Services.)

 6. How much do textbooks cost?